linux-china/rsocket_cpp_server/README.md

 ### Todo

-* Sharding? by key from client
+* Sharding? sharding by key in different buckets
 * Shutdown gracefully?
 Use fireAndForget() to trigger shutdown event, metadata is 'halt' and data is token
 * RocksDB? almost same. https://github.com/facebook/rocksdb